davidenke/live-protocol/README.md

 Simply run the application and open an XMind mind map file (`*.xmind`) to generate a protocol document.\
 Xmind files can either be dragged onto the application window or opened via a file dialog after clicking the window.

-Once opened, the protocol document will be updated automatically whenever the mind map is changed (saved to disk).\
 To open another mind map, simply close the window with the current protocol document and open up a new one.

 ### Configure protocol document